Text Link

 • Started with around 10 weeks of inpatient care

-• Strong nuclear families and friendships who also participated in treatment
+• Ha strong nuclear families and friendships who also participated in treatment

 • Committed to at least 12 months of treatment

-A helpful tool for parents is to view food as medicine.
-When the conversation feels hard, compare the situation to someone with cancer refusing chemotherapy.
-The resistance to eating stems from the disease (AN), not the person.
+One approach is to view food as medicine, which can be especially helpful for those who may see "force feeding" in the Maudsley method.
+When the conversation feels hard, they may want to compare the situation to someone with cancer refusing chemotherapy or remind themselves that the resistance to eating stems from the disease (AN), not their child.

-Some parents fear the Maudsley approach will damage their relationship.
+Some parents fear the Maudsley approach will damage their relationship with their child.
 Children say and act out in harmful ways when they resist eating.
-But parents must keep in mind this is the illness talking, not the child.
-When the child recovers, and as they age, they will realize their parents acted out of love, and not out of punishment.
-Studies show that the child-parent relationship is not generally harmed, but, instead, draws families together.
+But parents must keep in mind that this is the illness talking, not the child.
+When the child recovers and as they age, they will likely realize their parents acted out of love, not out of punishment.

-If you suspect your teen or an adolescent you know may have anorexia nervosa, Within Health is here to help.
+If you suspect you or someone you know may have anorexia nervosa, Within is here to help.
 Treatment is available, and recovery is possible.
 Learn more about our virtual care program for eating disorders by calling our helpline now.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.